lfricken/oni-mods/README.md

 ### Installation
 1. Install [ONI-ModLoader](https://github.com/javisar/ONI-Modloader#installation).
-2. [Click here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/lfricken/oni-mods/tree/master/mod-bin) to download all my mods via [DownGit](#Special-Thanks).
+2. [Click here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/lfricken/oni-mods/tree/master/mod-bin) to download all my mods via DownGit.
-3. Create a Mods folder in the game's root directory which is by default for Steam:
+3. Move the _unzipped_ Mods folder to the game's root directory which is, by default for Steam:
     * C:\Program Files (x86)\Steam\steamapps\common\OxygenNotIncluded
-4. Place those dll files inside the Mods folder.
-5. The directory tree should look like this:
+4. The directory tree should look like this:
     * .../OxygenNotIncluded/
         * Mods/
             * SomeMod.dll
             * AnotherMod.dll
+5. To uninstall a mod, just remove it's dll file from your Mods folder.

 Note that you can optionally put the dll's in subdirectories.
 As long as the dll files are somewhere inside Mods.